Point process modeling for directed interaction networks: Fitting the model to a corporate e-mail network

 As with the dyadic effects, the triadic effects are designed so that their coefficients have a straightforward interpretation.
 However, since triadic effects involve pairs of messages, the interpretation is a bit more involved.
 We illustrate with the $\text{\textbf{2-send}}^{(k,l)}_t(i,j)$ covariate having coefficient $\beta_{k,l}$ for $k = 1, \dotsc, K$ and $l = 1, \dotsc, K$.
 Take $i$ and $j$ to be two actors.
 Suppose at time $t$ we observe the message $h \to j$.
 At this point, we look through the history of the process for all messages of the form $i \to h$; when paired with the original $h \to j$ message, each of these defines a ``2-send event.''
 The other 2-send events are defined as follows: if at time $s$ we observe the message $i \to h$, then we enumerate all observed messages $h \to j$ in the history of the process; when each of these is paired with the original $i \to h$ event it constitutes a 2-send event.
 A pair $(s,t)$ can be associated with each 2-send event, where $s$ is the time of the $i \to h$ message and $t$ is the time of the $h \to j$ message.
 At time $t'$ after $s$ and $t$, the existence of the 2-send event causes the sending rate $\lambda_{t'}(i,j)$ to be multiplied by the factor $e^{\beta_{k,l}}$, where $t' \in (s + \Delta_{k-1}, s + \Delta_{k}]$ and $t' \in (t + \Delta_{l-1}, t + \Delta_l]$.
 We expect $\beta_{k,l}$ to decrease as $k$ and $l$ increase, though again we do not enforce this constraint in the fitting procedure.

 As previously noted, \cite{butts2008relational} used a variant of the proportional intensity model to capture interaction behavior in social settings.
 As such, a correspondence can be drawn between certain of the covariates in \cite{butts2008relational} and those outlined above.
 If we set $K = 1$, then the $\textbf{send}_t$ covariate is equivalent to an unnormalized version of Butts' persistence covariate, and the sum $(\textbf{send}_t + \textbf{receive}_t)$ becomes an unnormalized version of Butts' preferential attachment covariate.
 For the triadic effects, Butts' OTP, ITP, ISP, and OSP covariates are analogous to the $\textbf{2-send}$, $\textbf{2-receive}$, $\textbf{sibling}$, and $\textbf{cosibling}$ covariates, although the exact definitions differ slightly.
 (For example, $\textrm{OTP}_t(i,j)$ is defined as $\sum_{h} \min[ \#\{ i \to h \text{ in } (-\infty, t) \}, \, \#\{ h \to j \text{ in } (-\infty, t) \} ]$.)
 The versions of these covariates that we have introduced above, however, are designed to enable a more precise quantification of the time-dependence of network effects, as well as a more straightforward interpretation of the corresponding coefficients.
+In related models, \cite{vu2011continuous, vu2011dynamic} use similar covariates, except that they do not partition $[-\infty, t)$ into sub-intervals.